csound-plugins/csound-plugins/docs/opcodes/accum.md

 to convert a binary trigger to an incremental one.
 Incremental triggers are used by many opcodes (`printf`, for example), so by doing `accum(changed(kvar))` it is possible to use binary triggers wherever an incremental trigger is expected.
+`accum` outputs its current value and increments it afterwords.

 ## Syntax